This program is a rebroadcast from April 7, 2018.

 Now listen, when we return, we're going to look at what Jesus had to say about worry and anxiety from the Sermon on the Mount.
 So, stick around.

-Steve Conover: You can order your copy, 30 Days in the Land of the Psalms, by going to foiradio.org, or calling our listener line at 888-343-6940.
+Steve Conover: You can order your copy of 30 Days in the Land of the Psalms, by going to foiradio.org, or calling our listener line at 888-343-6940.
 I'll give those to you one more time.
 Foiradio.org, or call our listener line at 88-343-6940.

 Chris Katulka: Welcome back, everyone.
 We've been talking about worry and anxiety, and the way God views worry and anxiety.
 Now, in the previous segment, I shared about how Hezekiah turned to God as the massive Assyrian empire was looming over his kingdom, the kingdom of Judah, but maybe you're saying to yourself, Chris, that's not the kind of stress that causes me worry and anxiety.
 I'm not worried about a massive empire knocking on my door.